 - Meat and Cheese Sandwiches; Hummus with Carrots and Peppers; Greek Yogurt with Honey; Fresh Apples (from our tree); Canned Peaches

-- One Pan Sour Cream Chicken Enchilada Skillet; Peas; Leftover No-Bake Eclair Cake
+- Sour Cream Chicken Skillet Enchiladas; Peas; Leftover No-Bake Eclair Cake

 - Breakfast Wraps (eggs, bacon, caramelized onions, sauteed mushrooms and sour cream in a tortilla); Lettuce Salad with Mexican Dressing and Homemade Ranch; Sourdough Chocolate Chip Cookies

 - Tuna Toasts; 3 Minute Frozen Fruit Smoothie; Homemade Popcorn

 – For the tuna toasts we just butter homemade sourdough bread, put it on a baking sheet, sprinkle the bread with shredded cheese and bake it until it’s a bit toasted and the cheese is slightly browned.
 Then we make homemade tuna salad and eat it on top of the toasts.
 So good!